2015 Sewing Educators Yearbook

 1025 East 28th Street, Brooklyn, NY 11210

 In her more than 30 years of teaching, Marcie Brenner has conveyed her love of sewing and quilting, demonstrating her extensive knowledge with a sense of humor whether she's working with beginners or professionals.
-She has taught at local and national level sewing and quilting shows and from junior high to university level courses.
+She's taught at local and national level sewing and quilting shows and from junior high to university level courses.
 Since 1993 she has run her own sewing school and quilt shop, with classes covering all phases of sewing, quilting and home dec.
 Additionally, she is employed in the garment industry as a technical designer and was a technical writer for a pattern company.
 She has an A.A.S. in applied apparel design and patternmaking, Fashion Institute of Technology, a B.A. in home economics and women's studies, Brooklyn College, with Graduate courses in education.
 Marcie was honored in 2013 as a Master Certified Sewing Educator with the Sewing Educators Alliance.
 She will travel internationally.

 Cindy Chock's Sewing Room